RollBots: Villain Bots

-Tamaki (Shirley Millner): The leader of a renagade group of pirate bots.
+Tamaki (Shirley Millner): The leader of a renegade group of pirate bots.
 She used to reside in Anakata Tower in Flip City, and she was once partners with Anakata, a member of the Fuzata tribe.
 They worked on a bot-mod that turns anything (even RollBots) into gold, but Anakata tricked her at the last minute and got all the credit for the bot-mod.
 Tamaki wants revenge on her former partner and her share of the profits from the bot-mod.
 It was soon destroyed after she reclaimed it.
 Her ship is called the "Black Dot".

 Kibi (Richard Newman): A renegade Tensai who is now a pirate.
 He is also Captain Tamaki's right-hand bot.

 Vett (Scott McNeil): An old ally of Vertex who, like Vertex, is a Spiderbot.
 Vett spontaneously shows up in Flip City in his ship to help Vertex complete the final stages of his master plan.
 Unlike Vertex, Vett does not take a stealth approach to missions, but rather attacks everyone in his way.
 Before Vett arrived at Flip City, he and Vertex secretly communicated with each other when Vertex was alone, similar to how Pounder secretly conversed to someone over his computer.
 Vett has a mask that covers his head.
 When he speaks, he only screeches a strange language (possibly his native tongue, since Vertex understands him), but he is able to speak regularly on several occasions.
 This may be because he does not speak English very well and only uses phrases and words that he already knows how to say.
 Vertex is his superior officer, but Vett does not think that he is capable of completing the master plan and makes it clear to Vertex that he does not particularly like him.